tonka3000/vscode-raycast/README.md

 `open "vscode://tonka3000.raycast/runcommand?cmd=workbench.action.terminal.new"`

-⚠️ Arguments for commands are right now not supported but planned for future releases.
+⚠️ Arguments for commands are right now not supported.

 ### Limitations